-- If the dog has no ID tag, put a temporary one on her.
-Include your name and phone number so that if the dog gets lost a second time, she will be returned to you.
+- If the pet has no ID tag, put on a temporary one.
+Include your name and phone number so that if the pet gets lost a second time, they will be returned to you.

 Reach out for help in your community:

-- Leash up the dog and walk her around the neighborhood.
-The owner could be out looking for her, or a neighbor may know where the dog lives.
-Other folks, such as mail deliverers, may also help crack the case.
+- If you've found a dog, leash them up and walk them around the neighborhood.
+The dog's person might be out looking for them, or a neighbor might know where the dog lives.
+Other folks, such as mail deliverers, might also help crack the case.

-- Notify your local shelter that you have found the animal.
+- Notify your local animal shelter that you have found the animal.
 There are different laws in each municipality regarding lost or stray animals.
-In some communities, finders of lost animals are legally required to either surren¬der the animal to the animal shelter or to report it to the shelter.
-Check with the animal control or animal services department in your city to find out what your legal obligations are.
+In some communities, finders of lost animals are legally required either to surrender the animal to the animal shelter or to report it to the shelter.
+Check with the animal control or animal services department in your community to find out what your legal obligations are.

-- Even if you’re not legally required to notify the shelter, you’ll still want to let the staff know that you have found the animal and provide a photo and relevant information about the pet.
-If the owners of the animal are look¬ing for their pet, they will most likely call¬ the shelter, so it’s very important that the shel¬ter knows that you have found the pet.
+- Even if you’re not legally required to notify the shelter, you’ll still want to let the staff know that you have found the animal.
+Provide a photo and relevant information about the pet.
+If the animal's family is looking for them, they will most likely call the shelter.
+So it’s very important that the shelter staff know you have found the pet.

-- If you do take the pet to the shelter, and you wish to adopt him if he’s not claimed, be sure to let the staff know that.
+- If you do take the pet to the shelter and you wish to adopt them if they're not claimed, be sure to let the staff know that.
 After the stray hold period is up, you will have adoption privileges.
 It is a good idea to call the shelter daily to let the staff know that you are interested in the animal’s welfare.

 Look outside of your neighborhood:

-- On NextDoor.com, search for lost-pet postings for various neighborhoods in your community.
+- On NextDoor.com and other online community groups, search for lost-pet postings for various neighborhoods in your community.

 Spread the word about the pet you’ve found:

-- Create flyers.
-Take a good photo of the pet, write a basic description and then access the free, easy-to-use flyer-maker program at petbond.com to create your flyers.
+- Create a flyer.
+Take a good photo of the pet, write a basic description, and then use the free flyer-making program at PetBond.com to create your flyer.

-- Post the flyers on your social sites; neighborhood sites like NextDoor.com; sites like Petco Love Lost and PawBoost; and lost-and-found pet groups on Facebook.
+- Post the flyer on your social media, neighborhood sites like NextDoor.com, sites like Petco Love Lost and PawBoost, and lost-and-found pet groups on Facebook.
 You can also post a free listing in the Community > Lost and Found area on your local Craigslist site.

 - Print out copies of the flyer and post them throughout your community, especially in the area where you found the pet.
-Attach the printed flyers to brightly colored poster board and write “FOUND DOG” (or cat) in large letters across the top, to ensure that the flyers are noticed.
-Missing Pet Partnership has some additional tips for creating highly visible flyers.
+Attach the printed flyers to brightly colored poster board, and write "found dog" (or "found cat") in large letters across the top to ensure that the flyers are noticed.
+Mission Reunite has some additional tips for creating highly visible flyers.

-- Email the flyers to your friends, family members and other contacts in the surrounding area, and ask them to alert others.
+- Email the flyer to your friends, family, and other contacts in the surrounding area, and ask them to alert others.

 - Place an ad in the lost-and-found section of local newspapers.
-A typical ad describes the type of animal, where she was found, coloring and other distinct characteristics.
-You might want to leave out one characteristic about the animal, so that when a person calls claiming to be the owner, you can verify that the animal really belongs to that person.
-Don’t forget to put your phone number and times you can be reached in the ad.
+A typical ad describes the type of animal, where the animal was found, coloring, and other distinct characteristics.
+You might want to leave out one characteristic about the animal so that when a person calls claiming to be the owner, you can verify that the animal really belongs to that person.
+Don’t forget to put your contact information and times you can be reached in the ad.